Survivor Series (1995): Main event matches

-The main event was a No Disqualification match for the WWF World Heavyweight Championship.
+The main event was a No Disqualification match for the WWF Championship.
 Diesel defended the title against Bret Hart.
 As the match started, both wrestlers each untied a top turnbuckle.
 Hart focused on Diesel's knee and mainly attacked there.
 The action spilled to the outside where Diesel dominated Hart until the two returned to the ring, where Diesel tried to perform a jackknife powerbomb but Hart attacked Diesel's knee to get himself out of the move.
 Hart applied a figure four leglock on Diesel and then attempted to apply his submission maneuver Sharpshooter but Diesel attacked Hart's face and kicked him into the exposed corner.
 The match went back and forth with Hart repeatedly attacking Diesel's knee.
 The action spilled to the outside where both men attacked each other, with Diesel famously throwing Hart through the Spanish announcers table, until Diesel rolled Hart into the ring and tried to perform a jackknife powerbomb but Hart was almost knocked out and collapsed.
 Diesel tried to pick him up again for the jackknife powerbomb but Hart had been playing possum and hooked Diesel's leg and rolled him into a small package, getting the pin and winning the championship.
 An angry Diesel hit two jackknife powerbombs on Hart after the match.